joematthews/extreme-angular/README.md

 These instructions assume you have installed [git version control](https://git-scm.com/) and the latest version of [Node.js LTS](https://nodejs.org/en/download).

-To create a new project, I recommend keeping only the most recent commit and renaming the remote branch to 'upstream'.
+To create a new project, I recommend cloning only the most recent commit and renaming the remote branch to 'upstream'.
 (Replace `new_project_name` with the name of your project):

 ```sh
 git clone --depth=1 --origin=upstream git@github.com:joematthews/extreme-angular.git new_project_name